Peace lilies are pretty tough. But pests can still affect them and cause anything from yellow leaves to no growth.

 Balanced Watering

-Peace lilies are sensitive to both overwatering and underwatering, both of which can make them more vulnerable to pests.
-Keep the soil slightly moist and allow the top layer to dry out before the next watering.
-Check that the pot has good drainage to avoid root rot and fungus gnats.
+So try to keep the soil slightly moist and allow the top layer to dry out before you water again.
+Check that the pot drains well so root rot doesn’t develop and also fungus gnats.

 4. Chemical Control: When to Use It and How